Benefits of Integrating QMS and SMS

 - Ensure that bureaucratic functioning of safety and quality is inseparable.

-In short, the purpose of the initial step is to cut out separation of concerns, and in doing so:
+In short, the purpose of the initial step is to cut out the separation of concerns, and in doing so:

 - Reduce redundant policies and procedures;